LEANNA MAE .ORG

 Potlucks, family get-togethers, and holidays are a time of warmth, laughter, memories, and…. good food.
 What do you do if your budget is pennies to spare?
 Y’all can’t afford to eat out.
 You can’t afford to buy something.
 Groceries are increasingly expensive.
 Do you skip the gathering?
 Not host this time?
 Or do you think about what tasty homemade meals you can whip up without having to empty your wallet?
 Here are some ideas for low-budget meals with the large family gathering in mind.

-Make sure you get your copy of my book, Happily Frugal: a wise money management workbook.
-It has over 700 ways to save money.
+Make sure you get your copy of my book, Happily Frugal.
+It has over 1,000 ways to save money including over 100 ways to save on food.
 If this topic is something you need, there is a chapter on feeding a family frugally.

 BEVERAGES